plone/documentation/manage/upgrading/version_specific_migration/p3x_to_p40_upgrade/updating_addons.rst

 * msgid is now the first instead of the second call
 * domain is now optional

 And one more tricky thing (and this changeset does that not completely correctly): when you specify the context you first had to pass a content object (usually the page, image, folder etc you are looking at) but now you need to pass in the request instead.
-This `changeset <http://dev.plone.org/collective/changeset/100642>`_ fixes it for the Poi product.

 Use plone.app.blob-based BLOB storage
 =====================================